rambo/arduino-tiny/avr-gcc/README.md

         for file in $( find /Applications/ -path '*/hardware/*/cores/*/wiring.h' ); do patch $file < round.patch; done;

+Remember to update [avrdude](https://github.com/rambo/arduino-tiny/tree/attiny1634/avrdude/) too.

 ## Linux

-See above, adapt as neccessary.
+See above, adapt directories and source of recent avr-gcc binaries as neccessary.

 ## Windows

-See above for the general idea, you will have to figure out how to handle the copying and patching by yourself.
+See above for the general idea, you will have to figure out how to handle this by yourself.